 How to get to the San Juan Islands from Seattle

-Ticket fare – $100 per person and includes whale watching for two hours.
+A round-trip ticket fare on the San Juan Clipper includes whale watching for two hours.
 All food and drinks can be bought at the restaurant on board.
 Tip: On the return journey, food is sold at less than half the original price.

 Departure from Pier 69: 8:15 AM